starknet-edu/starknet-erc20/README.md

 ​
 Do you have a question?
 Join our [Discord server](https://starknet.io/discord), register, and join channel #tutorials-support ​
-Are you interested in following online workshops about learning how to dev on StarkNet?
+Are you interested in following online workshops about learning how to dev on Starknet?
 [Subscribe here](http://eepurl.com/hFnpQ5)

 ### Contributing

-This project can be made better and will evolve as StarkNet matures.
+This project can be made better and will evolve as Starknet matures.
 Your contributions are welcome!
 Here are things that you can do to help:

 - Create a branch with a translation to your language
 - Correct bugs if you find some